What is cotton fabric?

 How is it manufactured?

 Cotton goes from crop to cloth through a mechanical process, known as ginning.
-Cotton fibres are separated from the seeds and are taken to a textile mill, where the fibres are cleaned and straightened in a carding machine.
+Cotton fibers are separated from the seeds and are taken to a textile mill, where the fibers are cleaned and straightened in a carding machine.
 This creates a thin and soft strand, known as a silver.
 These silvers are then spun into a yarn, which is the cotton we all know.
 This is then used to weave or knit cotton fabric, normally made in a loom.

 Purposes of cotton fabric

 Cotton is known for its versatility, durability, and softness.
 Cotton fabric by the meter is widely available, which makes it very popular for craft and sewing projects.
 It is mainly used for clothing of all kinds and underwear, as well as homewares such as bedding, and it is often used for industrial purposes such as uniforms tarpaulins, tents, and lots more.

-Cotton fibre is knitted or woven to make luxe fabrics such as velour, chambray and velvet, and everyday fabrics including jersey, flannel, and corduroy.
+Cotton fiber is knitted or woven to make luxe fabrics such as velour, chambray and velvet, and everyday fabrics including jersey, flannel, and corduroy.

 - Easy to care for and clean